 WLAN systems based on the IEEE 802.11 b/g standard have been selected as the most representative system for co-existence analysis with MBANS applications.
 Such systems have extremely proliferated both in residential and hospital areas, having achieved a large install base of Access Points (AP) for wireless data connectivity—e.g. enabling medical personnel to use their smartphones or similar devices for wirelessly accessing the hospital databases, localising medical equipment, download-uploading patients journal’s data, establishing VoIP communications, etc.

 For these MCL studies, the typical WLAN was considered to operate with 20 MHz channel bandwidth (at -20dB) and 17 dBm e.i.r.p.
 Note also that because in the worst-case scenarios MBANS and WLAN Access Point (AP) are located inside the same building, direct LOS coupling should be assumed, suggesting the use of the Free Space Model for path loss calculations.
-The results of calculated MCL interference distances for the identified critical WLAN applications in the band 2400 – 2483,5 MHz are presented in Table 45 below.
+The results of calculated MCL interference distances for the identified critical WLAN applications in the band 2400 – 2483.5 MHz are presented in Table 45 below.
 The interference distances obtained with the MCL method made it clear that a more detailed analysis with the SEAMCAT simulation tool was necessary.